dasarpai/old.dasarpai.github.io/_wiablog/2021-12-02-Appreciate-The-Architecture-Of-Mind.md

 ![Appreciate the Architecture of Mind](/assets/images/wiapost/5174-Appreciate-The-Architecture-Of-Mind.jpg)

 # Appreciate the Architecture of Mind

-Namaste,

 We blame the mind like a monkey, it keeps dancing and makes the body and the world around dance and create problems.

 See the beauty of mind, it can dance and without your notice, it can leap to a completely unrelated subject, location and time.
 Without this capability of mind no creativity is possible.
 No 'hope' is possible.
 No temporary relief from present problems is possible.